4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 With an SD Card on the OSD32-BRK, it takes about 500ms from power-on to loading the application binary.

-With NOR Flash on a custom board of mine, it takes about 70ms.
+With NOR Flash on a custom board of mine, it takes about 70ms from power-on to app loading.

 The main reason for the large difference in boot time is that the BOOTROM uses a clock speed of 21MHz for the NOR Flash, and 175kHz for SDMMC.
+The MP1-Boot image is about 29kB.
+It takes the BOOTROM about 150-200ms to load it from the SD Card.
+When using NOR Flash it takes about 18ms.

 There also seems to be a board-specific difference in timing before BOOTROM begins loading from the boot medium.
 From the Reset pulse on the OSD32-BRK